theresaneate/DevOpsTesting101/2-2-DeployEC2Template.md

 ![Instancetags][1-1-8-instancetags]

 For this example, we're going to tag your instance with a *Name*.
-Put *Name* in the box below *Key*; put any name you want on the *Value*, like **DevOpsGirls Wordpress**.
+Put *Name* in the box below *Key*; put any name you want on the *Value*, like **TestBash Wordpress**.
 This will be the name of your instance when you see it on a list later.

 ### 10.)
 Checking security groups